Local equations for the generalized Lotka-Volterra model on sparse asymmetric graphs: Numerical results

 On the other hand, IBMF consistently underestimates the stationary abundances obtained from simulations for species that are closer to extinction, with $n_i < 0.6$.
 Very few ($\sim 9 \%$) species are in this group.
 The results become clearer after analyzing the inserted graphic in the top-left of Fig.~\ref{fig:individual_abundances}.
 There, we show the temporal evolution of the abundances of four species that are very close to extinction according to IBMF, but whose average stationary abundance from simulations is not as small.
 The corresponding points in the main graphic are marked using the same colors.

 The inserted graphic shows that these species in the lower bottom corner of Fig.~\ref{fig:individual_abundances} continuously switch between two time-persistent states.
 After spending some time oscillating around a value of the abundance $n_i^{\text{high}}$ that is not small (from the figure we see that $n_i^{\text{high}}>0.1$), the species suddenly drop down and oscillate for a while around a very small abundance $n_i^{\text{low}}\sim0.001$.
 This small $n_i^{\text{low}}$ corresponds well to the predictions of IBMF, marked with horizontal dashed lines in the graphic.
 The real stationary abundance measured in simulations by averaging $n_i$ for long times, however, is somewhere in between $n_i^{\text{low}}$ and $n_i^{\text{high}}$.
 Instead of mimicking this intermediate value without a clear physical meaning, IBMF gives only the smallest of the two true values $n_i^{\text{low}}$ and $n_i^{\text{high}}$.
 Although it is only partially right, it definitely allows identifying the species that are going to exhibit this type of dynamics.
-A similar behavior has been recently found in fully-connected systems with asymmetric interactions and without thermal noise \cite{ThibaultSciPost2025}, where the species also switch between two time-persistent states, only one of which is close to extinction.
-Remarkably, while in Ref.~\cite{ThibaultSciPost2025} this is observed for every species, in our case we have only a few switching species.
-This species heterogeneity is probably related to the sparsity of interactions.
+A similar behavior has been recently found in fully-connected systems with asymmetric interactions and without thermal noise \cite{ThibaultSciPost2025}.
+In that case, when the variability $\sigma$ in the interaction strength is large enough, all the species switch between two time-persistent states, only one of which is close to extinction.
+When $\sigma$ is small, all the species reach a fixed point abundance.
+Remarkably, in our case we have only a few switching species, while the rest reach a fixed point.
+This species heterogeneity is probably related to the sparsity of interactions and is not present in the fully-connected case for any value of the variability $\sigma$.

 Both with IBMF and with simulations, we verified that the corresponding stationary abundances were independent of the initial conditions (and of the realization of the noise in simulations).
+Moreover, we verified that the fraction of species for which IBMF and simulations give different results remains unchanged when the number of species $N$ is increased (see Appendix \ref{app:FSundirected}).
 Remarkably, computing the stationary abundances with IBMF is two orders of magnitude faster than running the simulations.
 By averaging over $100$ different initial conditions, we get the average wall-clock times of $22.0 \pm 0.3 \, \text{ms}$ for IBMF, and of $1390 \pm 60 \, \text{ms}$ for simulations (ms stands for milliseconds).